Implementing Time Impact Analyses and Update Impact Analyses on Large, Complex EPC Projects

 As depicted above, change orders caused delay as determined by the TIA/UIA, and the Contractor should be entitled to receive an extension of time for the change order impacts.
 However, as shown in Figure 13, the actual project completion can be later in time when compared to the project completion date that is determined by the TIA/UIA.
 This additional delay could provide the Owner with entitlement to liquidated or actual delay damages.

-For highly impacted and disrupted projects, a recommended methodology for assessing schedule impacts using the TIA/UIA to evaluate delay due to approved change orders include the following general steps: 1) create fragnets for change orders, 2) consider the blindsight approach for fragnets that span multiple months or analysis periods, 3) assess start of work impacts, 4) estimate duration impacts on existing schedule activities, 5) determine the use of finish-to-finish logic and lag values, 6) consider global change order delay insertion sequence, 7) evaluate Contractor-caused delays embedded in Owner-responsible events, and 8) calculate and summarize results.
+For highly impacted and disrupted projects, a recommended schedule impact analysis methodology using the TIA/UIA to evaluate delay due to approved change orders includes the following general steps: 1) create fragnets for change orders, 2) consider the blindsight approach for fragnets that span multiple months or analysis periods, 3) assess start of work impacts, 4) estimate duration impacts on existing schedule activities, 5) determine the use of finish-to-finish logic and lag values, 6) consider global change order delay insertion sequence, 7) evaluate Contractor-caused delays embedded in Owner-responsible events, and 8) calculate and summarize results.
 Throughout the process, it is highly recommended that all notations, assumptions, and variations be recorded for traceability and future reference.

 About the Authors